Switch-based Hybrid Beamforming Transceiver Design for Wideband Communications with Beam Squint: SW-HBF Design for SU-MIMO

 The PGA-aided TS (PGA-TS) algorithm is summarized in Algorithm \ref{alg:APGA-TS algorithm}.
-In step 1, the initial solution $\tilde{\Fb}_{\rm RF}^{\rm pga}$ is obtained by applying the PGA algorithm and the refinement, as explained above.
-To facilitate the recovery of the analog precoder, the indices of non-integer entries of $\tilde{\Fb}_{\rm RF}^{\rm pga}$ are stored in set $\Sc_I$.
-Then, in the remaining steps, the TS procedure is performed in the reduced search space $\Bc^{|\Sc_I|}$, where we recall that $\Bc = \{0, 1\}$.
-Specifically, let $\qb^{(i)} \in \Bc^{|\Sc_I|}$ be the candidate of the TS procedure in the $i$-th iteration.
-The neigbor set $\Nc(\qb^{(i)})$ is defined as the set containing all $|\Sc_I|$-dimension vectors that have only one element difference to the $\qb^{(i)}$.
-Note that because only the analog precoder entries with indices in $\Sc_I$ are updated in each iteration, the overall analog precoder needs to be recovered as in step 5.
-Based on $\Sc_I$, the entries of $\qb^{(i)}$ can be inserted back the corresponding non-integer position in $\tilde{\Fb}_{\rm RF}^{\rm pga}$ to recover the analog precoder, denoted by $\Fb_{\rm RF}^{(i)}$.
+In step 1, the initial solution $\tilde{\Fb}_{\rm RF}^{\rm pga}$ is obtained by applying the PGA algorithm and the refinement $r(\cdot)$, as explained above.
+To facilitate the recovery of the analog precoder, the indices of non-integer entries of $\tilde{\Fb}_{\rm RF}^{\rm pga}$ are stored in the set $\Scl_I$.
+Then, in the remaining steps, the TS procedure is performed in the reduced search space $\Bcl^{|\Scl_I|}$, where we recall that $\Bcl = \{0, 1\}$.
+Specifically, let $\qb^{(i)} \in \Bcl^{|\Scl_I|}$ be the candidate of the TS procedure in the $i$-th iteration.
+The neighbor set $\Ncl(\qb^{(i)})$ is defined as the set consisting of $|\Scl_I|$-dimension vectors that have only one element different from $\qb^{(i)}$.
+Let $\Nnb \triangleq |\Ncl(\qb^{(i)})|$ denote the size of the neighbor set satisfying $\Nnb \leq |\Scl_I| \leq \Nt\Nrf$.
+Note that because only the analog precoder entries with indices in $\Scl_I$ are updated in each iteration, the overall analog precoder needs to be recovered as in step 5.
+Specifically, based on $\Scl_I$, the entries of $\qb^{(i)}$ can be inserted back to the corresponding non-integer position in $\tilde{\Fb}_{\rm RF}^{\rm pga}$ to recover the analog precoder.
+Here, an analog precoder is only valid if it satisfies the rank constraint \eqref{eq: analog precoder constraint}.
+Then in step 6, the neighbor set is examined to find the best neighbor $\tilde{\qb}^{(i)\star}$ whose corresponding analog precoder $\tilde{\Fb}_{\rm RF}^{(i)\star}$ yields the largest objective value.
+Note that the best neighbor has to be not in the tabu list.
+The best solution is updated if a larger objective value is found, as in steps 7--9.
+The best neighbor $\tilde{\qb}^{(i)\star}$ is then pushed into the tabu list in step 10 to avoid cycles.
+Finally, the candidate is updated for the next iteration, as in step 11.
+This iterative procedure can be terminated once the objective value converges or when the number of iterations exceeds a predefined threshold.

-\paragraph{PGA-TbRs Algorithm} Although the TS procedure of Algorithm \ref{alg:APGA-TS algorithm} is implemented in a reduced search space, it involves calculating the objective value $|\Sc_I|$ times in each iteration, which can lead to a high computational load.
-We herein propose replacing the neighbor search with random sampling in each iteration to enhance computational efficiency further.
-Specifically, with the refined PGA-aided solution $\tilde{\Fb}_{\rm RF}^{\rm pga}$, the non-integer entries of $\tilde{\Fb}_{\rm RF}^{\rm pga}$ is first extracted to form a basis candidate $\qb_b$.
-In the $i$-th iteration, based on $\qb_b$, the statistical rounding method \cite{gupta2015deep} is employed to generate a sample $\qb_s^{(i)}$ which is pushed into the tabu list if not appeared in the previous iterations.
-The best candidate $\qb_s^{*}$ is updated if $\qb_s^{(i)}$ achieves a higher objective value.
-As such, the objective function is only calculated once in each iteration leading to significant complexity reduction.